cschneider/decanter-docker/README.md

 For debugging you can use a command line kafka consumer.
 This allows to check the pipeline up to kafka is working:

 	bin/kafka-console-consumer.sh --zookeeper localhost:2181 --bootstrap-server localhost:9092  --topic decanter

+To test kafka itself try to send some messages and check they appear on the consumer above:

+	bin/kafka-console-producer.sh --broker-list kafka:9092 --topic decanter